Maligetzus/IART/README.md

 * Greedy:
     * Heuristic #1
     * Depth: 1
-    * Minimax Variation with α–β pruning
+    * Minimax with α–β pruning

 * Level 0:
     * Heuristic #1
     * Depth: 2
-    * Minimax Variation with α–β pruning
+    * Minimax with α–β pruning

 * Level 1:
     * Heuristic #1
     * Depth: 3
-    * Minimax Variation with α–β pruning
+    * Minimax with α–β pruning

 * Level 2:
     * Heuristic #2
     * Depth: 3
-    * Minimax Variation with α–β pruning
+    * Minimax with α–β pruning

 * Level 3:
     * Heuristic #3
     * Depth: 3
-    * Minimax Variation with α–β pruning
+    * Minimax with α–β pruning

 * Random Minimax:
     * Heuristic #3
     * Depth: 3
-    * Minimax Variation with α–β pruning that chooses one of best moves randomly
+    * Minimax with α–β pruning that chooses one of best moves randomly

 * Ordered Minimax:
     * Heuristic #3
     * Depth: 3
-    * Minimax Variation with α–β pruning that checks the most likely to be better Neutron directions first
+    * Minimax with α–β pruning that checks the most likely to be better Neutron directions first

 **Note**: the levels indicate different search parameters, they do not imply better skill or efficiency.